Find a Vocational Skills...

-St. Anthony’s Post-Secondary Program is based at Duquesne University and there are training sites at both The University of Pittsburgh and Carlow University.
+St. Anthony’s Post-Secondary Program is based at Duquesne University and there is a training site at Carlow University.
 This concept is entirely unique to both the area and the U.S.

 Typical students graduate from high school after grade 12 and then move to college, while special education students remain in the high-school curriculum until the age of 21.
 The Post-Secondary Program responds to the upper limits of inclusion that have been caused by this discrepancy.